CONTRA COSTA COUNTY PURCHASE AGREEMENT ADDENDUM

-A. In Compliance: If checked, Seller warrants that a Sewer Lateral Inspection has been performed and that the Sanitary Sewer Lateral is in Compliance with the Ironhouse Regulations and Replacement Program.
-Seller shall provide Buyer with a Compliance Certificate prior to final verification of condition.
+A. In Compliance: If checked, Seller warrants that a Sewer Lateral Inspection has been performed and that the Sanitary Sewer Lateral is in Compliance with WCWD guidelines.
+Seller shall provide Buyer with proof of Compliance prior to final verification of condition.

 WATER CONSERVING PLUMBING FIXTURES:

 California Law requires owners of single-family residential property built before 1994 to install water conserving plumbing fixtures by 2017.
 Additionally, if any such Property is altered or improved, then water conserving plumbing fixtures must be installed as a condition of final permit approval (Cal.
 Civil Code Section 1101.4).
 Although California law does not make compliance with this statute a point of sale requirement (condition of sale), this Addendum shall establish which of the undersigned Parties is responsible for compliance with this law.

 A. Seller Responsible: Seller either (a) has complied with retrofitting the Property with compliant water conserving plumbing fixtures; or (b) prior to the close of escrow, shall pay for the retrofit of all non-compliant water conserving plumbing fixtures with compliant fixtures of quality comparable to existing fixtures.

 B. Buyer Responsible: Buyer shall be responsible and pay for all expenses in retrofitting all noncompliant water conserving plumbing fixtures with compliant fixtures after the Close of Escrow, or as specified in the Permit Work paragraph below.